luisfariass/Fatemeh-Hosseinigoki/README.md

 I am currently a fifth year PhD student in the School of Electrical, Computer and Energy Engineering at Arizona State University, working with Professor [Oliver Kosut](https://sites.google.com/site/okosut/) on Information Theory.
 During my PhD, I have worked on obtaining the capacity of Gaussian communication channels in the presence of adversaries.
 My current research interests lie broadly in various areas of machine learning.

 ### Research Interests
+- Wireless Communications
+- Information Theory
 - Machine Learning
-- Computer Vision
-- Information Theory (Security and Privacy)
+- Security and Privacy
 - Optimization
 - Autonomous Driving
-- Wireless Communications

 ### Education
 * Ph.D. in Electrical Engineering, _Arizona State University_, AZ, 2014-Present